Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call.md

 ## Why?
 - Weaving community threads into a larger tapestry
-- Finding the right peo
+- Finding the right people to interact with
+- Developing working groups around matters of concern

 ## How?
-- Working groups around domains of concern
+- Working groups
 	- Organisational
 		- Science team
 		- Endaoment